JFXtras/jfxtras-styles/README.md

 The project sources have changed place.
 - JMetro is under "jmetro" ("jmetro" directory)
 - JMetro samples, that show JMetro in action are under "jmetro-samples" ("jmetro-samples" directory)
-- You'll find themes that are only comprised of stylesheets under "stylesheets" project ("stylesheets" directory).

 ## JMetro
 Documentation on JMetro can be found in this link: [JMetro Java, Javafx theme documentation](https://pixelduke.com/java-javafx-theme-jmetro).